 Diverging Diamond Interchange (DDI)

+The DDI allows for two-phase operation at all signalized intersections within the interchange.
+This design improves the efficiency of an interchange, as the lost time for various phases in the signal cycle can be reserved for the green time.
 The US 422 off-ramp right turns would typically be stop controlled.
-This DDI configuration proposes the eastbound US 422 off-ramp right turn onto Penn Street/Penn Avenue Interchange westbound to be stop controlled, while the westbound US 422 off-ramp right turn onto Penn Street/Penn Avenue Interchange eastbound be signalized.
-The two right turn movements from Penn Street/Penn Avenue Interchange onto US 422 would continue to be uncontrolled movements as they are currently.
+This DDI configuration proposes the eastbound US 422 off-ramp right turn onto Penn Avenue westbound (towards West Reading) to be stop controlled, while the westbound US 422 off-ramp right turn onto Penn Street eastbound (towards Reading) be signalized.
+The two right turn movements from Penn Street/Penn Avenue onto US 422 will continue to be uncontrolled movements as they are currently.

 Lancaster Avenue Interchange

 The Lancaster Avenue interchange is constrained by the Bingaman Street Bridge, Thun Trail, Gerber-Bitting Cemetery, Schlegel Park, and the Reading Fire Department Southwest Station at the PA 10/Lancaster Avenue Intersection.
 Furthermore, any design at Lancaster Avenue must account for the intersection of PA Route 10 with Lancaster Avenue to the immediate south of the interchange.
 The existing bridge carrying US 422 westbound over Lancaster Avenue has a vertical clearance of 14’-6”, below the current minimum requirement of 16’-6”.
-As profile changes along Lancaster Avenue would result in difficulties at the tie-ins north and south of the interchange, the profile of US 422 would be raised in this area to achieve the required clearance.
+As profile changes along Lancaster Avenue would result in difficulties at the tie-ins north and south of the interchange, the profile of US 422 will be raised in this area to achieve the required clearance.

-This alternative is closely related to the original study option but relocates the US 422 westbound off-ramp from directly intersecting Lancaster Avenue to a flyover ramp joining the new signalized access point on PA Route 10 east of Lancaster Avenue.
-This option would eliminate the relatively closely spaced signals on Lancaster Avenue.
-US 422 mainline would be realigned to run down the center, in the location of the existing ramps.
-On-ramps and off-ramps would merge and diverge from the right lanes along US 422 removing the problems associated with left entrance and exit ramps.
+A modified diamond layout was investigated for the Lancaster Avenue Interchange based on the preliminary Option 4 from the 2014 US Route 422 West Shore Bypass Reconstruction Study.
+The modified diamond layout was further modified to provide a single intersection along Lancaster Avenue See proposed Lancaster Avenue Interchange creating an Offset Interchange with a Westbound Underpass.
+This alternative is closely related to the original study option but relocates the US 422 westbound off-ramp from directly intersecting Lancaster Avenue to a flyover ramp joining a new signalized access point on PA Route 10 east of Lancaster Avenue.
+This option will eliminate the relatively closely spaced signals on Lancaster Avenue and improve the operational efficiency of the interchange.
+US 422 mainline will be realigned to the center of the existing interchange area, in the location of the existing ramps.
+On-ramps and off-ramps will merge and diverge from the right lanes along US 422 removing the problems associated with left entrance and exit ramps.

-The PA Route 10 and Lancaster Avenue intersection would be a full movement intersection with this option.
-Left turns would be provided for the northbound approach of PA Route 10 to accommodate traffic heading south on Lancaster Avenue.
-This option would require widening of Lancaster Avenue throughout the interchange area, including across the Bingaman Street Bridge.
-The Thun Trail would be realigned and accommodated through the interchange area.
-In order to provide the appropriate lane configuration on the north side of the interchange, a reconstruction or replacement of the Bingaman Street Bridge would have to be undertaken.
-The elimination of the northern signalized intersection on Lancaster Avenue would improve the constructability of the interchange as well as eliminate future issues related to closely spaced intersections similar to the current condition.
+The PA Route 10 and Lancaster Avenue intersection will be a full movement intersection with this option.
+Left turns will be provided for the northbound approach of PA Route 10 to accommodate traffic heading south on Lancaster Avenue.
+This option will also require widening of Lancaster Avenue throughout the interchange area, including across the Bingaman Street Bridge.
+The Thun Trail will be realigned and accommodated through the interchange area.
+To provide the appropriate lane configuration on the north side of the interchange, a replacement of the Bingaman Street Bridge will have to be undertaken.
+The elimination of the northern signalized intersection on Lancaster Avenue will also improve the constructability of the interchange as well as eliminate future issues related to closely spaced intersections like the current condition.